 2.3 External field, stray field, and magnetostatic boundary condition

 The magnetic field H consists of external field and magnetostatic stray field, i.e., .
-In this beta version, the external field Hext is considered spatially uniform in the simulation system, in the unit of A/m.
+In μ-Pro® Mag, the external field Hext is considered spatially uniform in the simulation system, in the unit of A/m.
 The volume density of external field energy is given by

 .
 (5)

-The package also provides the option of choosing the input Hext as a combination of a DC and an AC component, i.e.,
+μ-Pro® Mag provides an option of choosing Hext on input as a combination of a DC and an AC component, i.e.,

 The magnetostatic stray field energy is given by